 Ongoing Polyneuropathy Research

-The tests for LPN1 and LPN2 do not account for all confirmed or suspected cases of polyneuropathy.
+The tests for LPN1 and LPN2 do not account for all confirmed or suspected cases of laryngeal paralysis and polyneuropathy.
 Until additional DNA-base test(s) are developed, the only way to confirm a suspected diagnosis of LPN in dogs that test free of the LPN1 and LPN2 mutations is via a nerve and muscle biopsy.